 Speaking of food here, one of the biggest perks of booking your vacation through Epperly Travel is the complimentary amenity of daily breakfast at our partner hotels.
 Here at the St. Regis, you cannot miss the Tuscan Breakfast Bowl at Trecento restaurant, the property’s main spot with an Italian twist.
 With fresh tomatoes, mozzarella cheese and poached eggs over a bed of arugula, it was by far the best breakfast I had while in town (a close second was Over Easy, a local breakfast spot that serves so many different types of Eggs Benedict it’ll make your head spin – but you should get the Hawaiian, which was the best I’d ever had).

-One of the best parts of this job is matching people to the right hotels to fit their preferences – more traditional tastes would like certain hotels while more contemporary clients prefer brands with an edge.
+One of the best parts of working with a travel agent is how we can match people to the right hotels to fit their preferences – more traditional tastes would like certain hotels while more contemporary clients prefer brands with an edge.
 My personal preferences fall into the latter, which is why walking into the Viceroy Snowmass felt like coming home.
 That is, if my home was super hip, sophisticated, and had a glass fireplace elevated in the entryway.

 If the trendy lobby wasn’t cool enough, we enjoyed two nights in a two-bedroom residence – a room that my parents proclaimed was the best they’d ever stayed in, ever.
 The residence was sprawling, large enough to live in, with crystal clear views of the slopes and town below.
 It was something else.
 Very similar to the St. Regis in terms of decor – a lodge-meets-luxury feel – I would’ve killed to have taken home one of the fur throws that adorned the bed.
 Those were complimentary, right, Viceroy team? 🙂 Just kidding!